-The goal of Christian education is presenting all people mature in Christ (Col. 1:28).
-This task is accomplished by equipping competent leaders who will pass on the faith to the various people groups, cultures, and generations within their spheres of influence.
-Sadly, the great biblical and theological truths of Scripture can appear as dead stories and pharisaical traditions in the hands of an unskilled communicator.
-But when the message is embodied in a Spirit-filled, captivating teacher like Christ Himself, the Bible comes alive and people are changed.
+The goal of Christian education is to present all people mature in Christ (Col. 1:28).
+When the message is embodied in a Spirit-filled, captivating teacher like Christ Himself, the Bible comes alive and people are changed.
 Thus, studies in Christian education are designed to help ministers become effective orchestrators of learning in their faith communities.